beykyle/CGMF/README.md

 CGMF, Cascading Gamma-ray Multiplicity and Fission
 ==================================================

 This is a modified version of CGMF for use in uncertainty quantification.
-Includes the following dependencies which are automatically downloaded and installed by the build system:
+Includes the following dependencies which are automatically downloaded and integrated by the build system:
 - [nlohmann/json](https://github.com/nlohmann/json) for parsing json formatted parameter files
 - [beykyle/omplib](https://github.com/beykyle/omplib) a library of optical model potentials